-The Tertiary strata below Unit B are gently dipping (< 0.5°) to NNE and form an angular relationship with the base of Unit B, i.e. the tertiary strata are truncated.
-As a consequence, the Tertiary strata subcropping below the base of Unit B become progressively older to the southwest (see Plate 3-13).
+The Tertiary strata below Unit B are gently dipping (0.5°) to NE and form an angular relationship with the base of Unit B, i.e. the Tertiary strata are truncated.
+As a consequence, the Tertiary strata subcropping below the base of Unit B become progressively older to the southwest and the younger geotechnical units become absent in the stratigraphic profiles towards the southwest.
 The angular relationship is probably due to tilting during the Savian (Alpine) tectonic phase at the transition from Rupelian to Chattian (middle to late Oligocene).
+Plate 3-16 presents the subcrop of the Tertiary geotechnical units below the Quaternary geotechnical units (i.e. Units A and B).
+This map illustrates the termination of the dipping Tertiary geotechnical units to the base of the Quaternary sediments.
+In this respect, the subcrop map can be regarded as a zonation map (i.e. indicating zones with similar stratigraphy).